bslbschef/bslbschef.github.io/_pages/about.md

 For doctoral studies, I plan to extend my research into robotics, focusing on bio-inspired robots such as flapping-wing drones and humanoid robots.
 My objective is to incorporate physics-informed reinforcement learning techniques to enhance robotic control, efficiency, and autonomy in complex environments. -->
 My research primarily centers on fluid dynamics and intelligent measurement technologies, emphasizing experimental and computational methods.

-Currently, I'm looking forward the Phd position.
-For doctoral studies, I plan to extend my research into robotics, focusing on bio-inspired robots such as flapping-wing drones and humanoid robots.
+<u>**Currently, I'm looking forward the Phd position.**</u> For doctoral studies, I plan to extend my research into robotics, focusing on bio-inspired robots such as flapping-wing drones and humanoid robots.
 My objective is to incorporate physics-informed reinforcement learning techniques to enhance robotic control, efficiency, and autonomy in complex environments.

 ## Publications
 <ul>{% for post in site.publications reversed %}